JaneTerziev/SI_lab1_gr3_162027/README.md

 At the end, git checkout master, git rebase *branchname* was used.
 We could use merge instead of rebase but that would leave an extra commit message on the branch.

+There were no conflicts for the merge because the branch was up to date with master because we created the branch through master.